-- Contact the university and make an appointment with an admissions representative for an initial consultation (except doctorate level programs). - Send a complete application packet with requested documents to AUHS Admissions Department by the deadline.
+- Contact the university and make an appointment with an admissions representative for an initial consultation. - Send a complete application packet with requested documents to AUHS Admissions Department by the deadline.
 Only complete applications will be processed. - Take and pass the University Entrance test (Wonderlic Scholastic Test). - Complete scheduled formal interviews, by invitation only. - Complete Financial Aid meetings. - Respond to the Acceptance Letter. - Attend the New Student Orientation.